TehWeifu/ChatbotSchool/README.md

 # CIPFP Mislata Chatbot

 Chatbot for the CIPFP Mislata.
-This project is based on RASA and uses the Spanish model `es_core_news_md` from spaCy.
+This project is based on RASA and uses the Spanish model `es_core_news_lg` from spaCy.
 Developed by [JulianBSL](https://github.com/TehWeifu) for MIA 2024.

 ## Installation (local Windows development)